nordyjay/fin_research_agent/docs/apps/documents.md

 - Processing flags: Track which documents are fully processed
 - Extraction results: Linked to enable reprocessing if needed

-## Critical Architecture Decisions and Their Implications
+## Architecture Decisions and Their Implications

 ### Why Synchronous Processing